 You can see some of the products in the picture below – some nice stuff eh?

 It sounded good so I purchased around 400 items, which ranged from candles sets and vases of varying sizes.

 It’s a wood derived from the mango tree, of course.
 But the good thing about mango wood is that it’s a beautiful sustainable wood, even more than bamboo, that can be easily used to make a number of decorative ornaments and even furniture.

 The nice thing with mango wood is the texture of the wood and although its densely grained hardwood it’s also relatively soft and so can make some impressive items.
-The colour is naturally light brown, but it also has ribbons of gold and pink, and fine lines of black.
+The color is naturally light brown, but it also has ribbons of gold and pink and fine lines of black.